 identify() again to update their attributes on the server-side.

-When you register a device token to a person, we automatically collect device attributesA key-value pair that you associate with a person—like their name, the date they were created in your workspace, etc. Use attributes to target people and personalize messages..
+When you register a device token to a person, we automatically collect device attributesA key-value pair that you associate with a person or an object—like a person’s name, the date they were created in your workspace, or a company’s billing date etc. Use attributes to target people and personalize messages..
 You can use these attributes in segmentsA group of people who match a series of conditions.
 People enter and exit the segment automatically when they match or stop matching conditions. and other campaign workflow conditions to target the device owner, just like you would use a person’s other attributes.
 You cannot, however, use device attributes to personalize messages with liquidA syntax that supports variables, letting you personalize messages for your audience.
 For example, if you want to reference a person’s first name, you might use the variable

 For each device, we automatically collect the device